kemadev/.github/.github/SECURITY.md

 ## Supported Versions

-We are committed to support the latest stable version, as well as the latest beta version.
+We are committed to support the latest release, as well as the pre-release.
 You can find those current versions on the [releases page](/../../releases).
 Anyway, if you discover a security vulnerability in a version that can reasonably be considered in active use, you can still report it as we are committed to provide best-effort support for those versions.

 ## Reporting a Vulnerability